A $2$-compact group as a spets: Characters of centric radical subgroups

 We briefly describe the MAGMA implementation.
 We consider the poset of all elementary abelian subgroups of $G$ to construct $\E_P$ as in (1). $I(\sigma)$ is calculated as a subgroup of the normalizer in $G$ of the largest element in $\sigma$, and then $\sigma^G$ is calculated using a transversal $[G/I(\sigma)]$.
 We use built-in commands to construct the $I(\sigma)$-set $\Irr^d(P)$.
 Finally, $z(kC_{I(\sigma)}(\mu))$ is determined using the character table of $C_{I(\sigma)}(\mu)$ by applying \cite[Theorem 4.1]{lynd2017weights}.

 \end{proof}

 \begin{proof}[Proof of Theorem \ref{t:main}] When $l > 0$, the polynomials in Table \ref{table:mdod} are given by summing the appropriate columns in Table \ref{table:wpdod}.
 It remains to check that for each $d \ge 0$ $\m(\D,0,d)$ evaluates to the correct number when $l=0$.
-As in the proof of Table \ref{t:table4} we calculate $\w_P(\D,0,d)$ for each $P \in \D^{cr}$ by constructing an appropriate model $M_P$ and then following steps (1)-(4).
-Models are constructed as follows: if $P=C_S(E)$ or $P=C_S(E/Z)$ we use Lemma \ref{l:cse}; if $P=C_S(U)$, then $M_P:=N_K(P)$; and in all remaining cases $M_P=N_H(P)$ where $H=\Spin_7(3)$.
+For this we follow the strategy of the proof of Theorem \ref{t:table4} to calculate $\w_P(\D,0,d)$ for each $P \in \D^{cr}$.
 The results of this calculation are presented in Table \ref{table:wpdodl=0} and the result follows immediately by comparison with Table \ref{table:mdod}. \end{proof}